Luke Raley Player Props: Rays vs. Athletics

 Luke Raley At The Plate

-- He has gone deep in nine games this year (18.0%), homering in 6.5% of his trips to the plate.
+- In 17.6% of his games this season, he has hit a long ball, and 6.4% of his trips to the dish.

-- In 32.0% of his games this season, Raley has notched at least one RBI.
-In seven of those games (14.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Raley has driven in a run in 16 games this year (31.4%), including seven games with more than one RBI (13.7%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 21 games this season (42.0%), including multiple runs in eight games.
+- He has scored in 21 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.